CirrusRedOrg/EntityFrameworkCore.Jet/docs/DevNotes.md

 ## Directory.Build.targets
 - Used due to conflict between the EF Core 2.2 and .NET Core 3.1 versions of IAsyncGrouping<,> & IAsyncEnumerable<>.
 Invoked via setting an Alias attribute on the appropriate PackageReference.
 - Affects SharedTypeExtensions.cs
+- Likely is not be needed after upgrading to use EF Core 3.1 on .NET Core 3.1

 ## Test Design Guidelines
-- Consider extracting out global test configuration settings to a single file:
+- Consider extracting out the following settings to a single, global test configuration file:
     - Provider [string]: "Microsoft.ACE.OLEDB.15.0"
     - TempDirectoryPath [string]: "C:\TEMP"
     - RunSqlCeTests [bool] : true/false